-The Migratory Bird Treaty Act (16 USC Sections 703-712) makes it unlawful to take, import, export, possess, sell, purchase, or barter any migratory bird, with the exception of the "take" of game birds during established hunting seasons.
-The law also applies to feathers, eggs, nests, and products made from migratory birds.
+The Migratory Bird Treaty Act (16 USC Sections 703-712) makes it unlawful to pursue, hunt, take, capture, kill, possess, sell, barter, purchase, transport, export, or import any migratory bird, or any part, nest, or egg of any such bird, with the exception of taking game birds during established hunting seasons.
 Executive Order 13186, Responsibilities of Federal Agencies to Protect Migratory Birds (January 10, 2001), directs federal agencies taking actions likely to affect migratory birds to support the implementation of the Migratory Bird Treaty Act.